 6. AWARE of the various time, capacity, and resource components associated with collating and reporting information on Ramsar Sites, both at the time of their listing and during subsequent updates, and of the particular challenges for countries with limited capacity or economic limitations, and thus the need for reporting requirements to be highly prioritized, streamlined and efficient;

-7. NOTING the importance of data collated in Ramsar Information Sheets to inform reporting on targets and indicators outlined in the Strategic Plan;
+7. NOTING the importance of data collated in Ramsar Information Sheets, some of which is available elsewhere, to inform reporting on targets and indicators outlined in the Strategic Plan;

 8. HIGHLIGHTING the critical importance of monitoring changes in ecological character and ensuring that is given consideration in any changes to timing of RIS updates; and